Friends-of-Monika/mas-outfits/README.md

 # MASOutfits
-A submod that allows you to save monika outfits!
+A small MAS submod that allows you to save and load monika outfits

 Download it [Here](https://github.com/ImKventis/MASOutfits/releases/latest)